Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

 ABOUT THIS PUBLICATION

 This publication presents information about the retirement status and retirement intentions of people aged 45 years and over who have, at some time, worked for two weeks or more.
 The data collected in the Retirement and Retirement Intentions topic provide information on retirement trends, the factors which influence decisions to retire, and the income arrangements that retirees and potential retirees have made to provide for their retirement.
-The data are cross-classified by a range of demographic characteristics such as age, sex, marital status and country of birth, as well as labour force characteristics.
+The data are cross-classified by a range of demographic characteristics such as age and sex, as well as labour force characteristics.

 CHANGES IN THIS ISSUE

 For the 2012–13 survey, questions were included on self assessed health, whether had private health insurance and housing tenure.
 These were last included in the 2008–09 survey.

 The 2012–13 survey included the new items, satisfaction with current hours worked, satisfaction with current work arrangements, whether self funded at retirement, whether is currently self funded in retirement and whether expects to be self funded in retirement.

 The MPHS was designed primarily to provide estimates at the Australia level.
 Broad estimates are also available for states and territories, although users should exercise caution when using estimates at this level, because of the presence of high sampling errors.
 For further information about the reliability of the estimates see paragraph 14 of the Explanatory Notes.